Charlie the Unicorn

-Charlie the Unicorn is a 2005 animated comedy short film created by Jason Steele of independent film company FilmCow in Orlando, Florida.
-The short follows Charlie, a lethargic and pessimistic unicorn, who is taken by a blue unicorn and a pink unicorn on an adventure to the magical Candy Mountain.
-However, the journey turns out to be a farce, and Charlie has his kidney stolen by the other two unicorns.
+Charlie the Unicorn is a 2005 animated comedy short film created by Jason Steele.
+Independently produced by FilmCow, the short follows Charlie, a lethargic and pessimistic unicorn, who is taken by a blue unicorn and a pink unicorn on an adventure to the magical Candy Mountain.
+However, the journey turns out to be a farce, and Charlie has one of his kidneys stolen by the other two unicorns.